thecarp/dactyl-keyboard/doc/tutorial-1c.md

     extrinsic-offset: [0, 0, -3]
 ```

-This is similar to the `anchoring` section for the `main` key cluster in
+⤤ This is similar to the `anchoring` section for the `main` key cluster in
 Butty’s configuration, but it’s more detailed.
 We have specified that the MCU’s
 position should be based on the rear housing’s position: Its `anchor` is the
-automatically defined name `rear-housing-exterior` instead of the implicit
+automatically defined name `rear-housing-interior` instead of the implicit
 default `origin` of the coordinate system.

-The result is to put Butty’s MCU inside the rear housing:
+⤥ The result is to put Butty’s MCU inside the rear housing.

 ![The MCU translated](img/butty/mcu-3-inplace.png)

-As a result, there is no longer a hole in the front.
+As a side effect, there is no longer a hole in the front.

 Now that the MCU is in a reasonable place, we no longer need to preview it, so
 you can remove the line that sets `preview: true`.
 Running without it, here’s a